ChefZander/skyblock_zero/mods/sbz_progression/quests/Chemistry.md

 ### Text

-If you have lots of metals this is the battery for you!
+If you have **lots of metals** this is the battery for you!
+If you don't, then those metals can be put into better uses.

 ### Meta